 Fleet racing is longer than team or match racing with many more competitors on the water.
 This makes it sociable, fun and a real test of your personal sailing ability.
 So enjoy it.

 About the authors

-Rachel is BUSA Fleet Racing Officer 2019-20.
+Rachel was BUSA Fleet Racing Officer in 2019.
 Her background is in fleet racing Mirrors which she raced competitively from 2009-2015, when she peaked aged 16.
 Since then, she has spent most of her time trying to team race Fireflies at the University of Nottingham.